Privacy Policy

 Direct marketing

-We may also analyse your Identity, Contact, Technical, Usage and Profile Data to form a view which products, services and offers may be of interest to you so that we can then send you relevant marketing communications.
+We may also analyse your Identity, Contact, Technical, Usage and Profile Data to form a view about which products, services and offers may be of interest to you so that we can send you relevant marketing communications.

 Cookies